Football capsules: Greenville, Royse City, Caddo Mills, Quinlan Ford

 TIME: 7 p.m., Friday.

-KEY PLAYERS: Godley: QB Wyatt Burke, RB Landon Thigpen, WR Blane Applegate.
-Quinlan Ford: RB-DB Zalen Morales, RB J.J.
-Jorzig, QB Payton Wallen, RB-LB Dylan Seabolt, RB Landon Edwards, RB Jeremiah Coleman.

 NOTES: Quinlan Ford ranked among the state’s leaders in rushing yards per game in 2022 at 315.7 yards per game.
-The Panthers rushed for 276 yards in their loss to Mount Vernon.
-Morales led with 120 yards and one TD on 19 carries.
-The Panthers gave up seven turnovers last week, including three interceptions and four fumbles.
+The Panthers rushed for 306 yards in their win over Godley, led by Morales with 177 yards and three TDs.
+Warren ran for three TDs during Bullard’s game against Caddo Mills, which was stopped in the third quarter due to injuries.

 Commented